Pumpkinheads & the ABC’s of Fall

 J is for. . .
 Josiah & Deja

 Josiah is one of the main characters in Pumpkinheads.
-He is emotional, real and passionate about the apple orchard.
-Deja is the outgoing counterpart who stops at every food stand in the apple orchard because why not??
+He is emotional, real, and passionate about the apple orchard.
+Deja is outgoing, quite the opposite of Josiah.
 These two characters make Pumpkinheads as enjoyable as it is to read.

 K is for . . .
 Kitchen

-When I have the time to cook, I do enjoy being in the kitchen preparing a new recipe.
-Fall themed recipes include hot dishes (in Minnesota, we don’t use the term casserole), chilis and soups.
+When I have the time to cook, I enjoy being in the kitchen preparing a new recipe.
+Fall-themed recipes include hot dishes (in Minnesota, we don’t use the term casserole), chilis, and soups.

 L is for . . .
 Leaves